LAKERS TOGETHER: Find out information about COVID-19

 CLAS Research Clusters

-In 2011, the College of Liberal Arts & Sciences brought together interested faculty with scholarly and creative interests in five areas: Borders, Brain, Health, Urban, and Water.
-All clusters are open to CLAS faculty as well as faculty from other GVSU colleges.
+The College of Liberal Arts & Sciences seeks to bring together interested faculty with scholarly and creative interests in six areas: Borders, Brain, Digital, Health, Urban, and Water.
+All research clusters are open to CLAS faculty as well as faculty from other GVSU colleges.
 In each of these important and relevant areas, the goal is to help faculty network and to nurture and spark projects that span different disciplines.

 Information about each cluster can be found by clicking the appropriate picture below.
 If you are interested in joining one of the groups, please send an email to firstname.lastname@example.org.

-Research Clusters Grant
+Research Clusters Professional Development Funds